radim776/winlator-app/README.md

 For more information and releases, please visit the main repository: https://github.com/brunodev85/winlator

 # added feature
-enviroment variables support HOST_hostname.com=127.0.0.1 for adding to hostname
+Set custom hosts file hostnames using environment variables
+example:
+HOST_hostname.com=127.0.0.1

+test using in `ping hostname.com` in cmd

 # Credits and Third-party apps